Health

 — It gives them hope.

-Do you collaborate with any scientific institution or clinical center in Catalonia or in Spain?
+Do you collaborate with any scientific institution or clinical center in Catalonia or Spain?

-— No. Our current objective is to bring this device to market for all those who wish to use it.
+— No. Our current objective is to bring this device to market for all those people who want to use it.

 As a Catalan scientist working in the United Kingdom, how do you see the possibility of developing or scaling similar research projects in Catalonia in the future?

 — I cannot answer this question because I do not know how research funding works in Catalonia.
 But it is important to consider that in Spain, TS is classified as a rare disease, while in the United Kingdom or other countries it is not.
-This will make it very difficult to obtain funds for Tourette.
+This makes it very difficult to obtain funding for Tourette's.